Crystalline color superconductors: Astrophysics

 \subsubsection{Cooling by neutrino emission}

-In order to evaluate the effect on the compact star cooling of the CCSC phase we consider three different star toy models comprising neutral and $\beta$ equilibrated matter \cite{Anglani:2006br}.
+For evaluating the effect on the compact star cooling of the CCSC phase we consider three different toy models comprising neutral and $\beta$ equilibrated matter \cite{Anglani:2006br}.
 Model I is a star consisting of unpaired ``nuclear" matter (neutrons, protons and electrons) with mass $M=1.4M_\odot$ (where $M_\odot$ is the solar mass), radius $R=12$ km and uniform number density $n=1.5\,n_0$.
-Model II is a star containing a core of radius $R_c=5$ km of unpaired quark matter with $\mu=500$ MeV, with a mantle of unpaired nuclear matter with uniform density $n$.
-Assuming a star mass $M=1.4\,M_\odot$ from the solution of the Tolman-Oppenheimer-Volkov equations one gets a star radius $R=10 $ km.
-Model III is a compact star containing a core of electric and color neutral three-flavor quark matter in the crystalline phase with gap parameter given in \eqref{eq:Delta-2pw}, with $ \Delta_2=\Delta_3\simeq 6$ MeV and $\mu=500$ MeV, $m_s^2/\mu=140$ MeV.
+Model II is a star containing a core of radius $R_c=5$ km of unpaired quark matter with $\mu=500$ MeV, with an outer part of unpaired nuclear matter with uniform density $n$.
+Assuming a star mass $M=1.4\,M_\odot$ from the solution of the Tolman-Oppenheimer-Volkov (TOV) equations \cite{Tolman, Oppenheimer-Volkoff} one gets a star radius $R=10 $ km.
+Model III is a compact star containing a core of electric and color neutral three-flavor quark matter in the CCSC phase with gap parameter given in Eq.~\eqref{eq:Delta-2pw}, with $ \Delta\simeq 6$ MeV and $\mu=500$ MeV, $M_s^2/\mu=140$ MeV.
 The outer part of the star is made of unpaired nuclear matter.
-Since the value of the gap parameter in the Model III is small, the radius of the CSO and of the quark core do not differ appreciably from those of a star with a core of unpaired quark matter, i.e. $R_c=5$ km and $R=10$ km (also in these cases $M=1.4 M_\odot$).
+Since the value of the gap parameter in the model III is small, the radius of the CSO and of the quark core do not differ appreciably from those of a star with a core of unpaired quark matter, \textit{i.e.} $R_c=5$ km and $R=10$ km (also in these cases $M=1.4 M_\odot$).